FOR-CAST/Biomass_borealDataPrep/Biomass_borealDataPrep.md

    <td style="text-align:left;"> 100 </td>
    <td style="text-align:left;"> NA </td>
    <td style="text-align:left;"> NA </td>
-   <td style="text-align:left;"> When assigning pixelGroup membership, this defines the resolution of biomass that will be considered 'the same pixelGroup', e.g., if it is 100, then 5160 and 5240 will be the same </td>
+   <td style="text-align:left;"> When assigning `pixelGroup` membership, this defines the resolution of biomass that will be considered 'the same `pixelGroup`', e.g., if it is 100, then 5160 and 5240 will be the same </td>
   </tr>
   <tr>
    <td style="text-align:left;"> rmImputedPix </td>